Hazz-i/Hazz-i/README.md

 Software Engineer
 -----------------

-Hi, my name is Wahid.
-20 y/o Indonesian who's interested in software engineering and data science.
-I'm currently studying in Amikom University of Yogyakarta in the informatics major.er
+* 🌍  I'm based in Kebumen

-* 🌍  I'm based in Yogyakarta
+* 🏫  I'm currently studying in Amikom University of Yogyakarta in the informatics
 * ✉️  You can contact me at [wahidh697@gmail.com](mailto:wahidh697@gmail.com)